Have You Lost Your Mind Yet? Part I

 I just may be awarded the Nobel Peace Prize for making this great suggestion, except for one concern.
 And that would be that I couldn’t lie on my Peace Prize application.
 Obviously the one-question would appear there, and I would have to admit that, “Yes, I have indeed lost my mind.”
 No doubt, the prize would go to someone else.

-Sure, I could fault the medications I take for my heart valves and to keep my blood thin.
+Sure, I could fault the medications I take for my heart and other woes.
 Or, I could place the blame on trying to teach middle school science students for over 30 years.
 Raising three kids from birth through college might be a factor.
 A clutter of useless information stored in my memory banks might also be an excuse.
 Whatever the reason, the result is undeniable – I have lost my mind.